Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Oltrarno area is one of the liveliest places in Florence after dark.
 In this part of the city many Florentines and visitors gather to enjoy the atmosphere, the nightlife, as well as the many locals in this neighborhood of the city.
 I recommend you to include in your evening plan to walk around this area, visit Piazza Santo Spiritu and explore the different locals, enjoy a wine and a beer while tasting a piadina or a focaccia.
 A great plan to end a perfect day.

-Book a wine tasting in Florence
+Book a wine tasting in Flroencia

-Entrance to Le Carceri| ©Maurizio Lovato
+Entrance of Le Carceri| ©Maurizio Lovato

-Entrance to Le Carceri| ©Maurizio Lovato
+Entrance of Le Carceri| ©Maurizio Lovato

-10. Discover the wines of Tuscany at La Casa del Vino
+10. Discover the wines of Tuscany at the House of Wine

-Visiting the wine house| ©Biffwix
+Visiting the House of Wine| ©Biffwix

-Visiting the wine house| ©Biffwix
+Visiting the House of Wine| ©Biffwix

-The Casa del Vino is located in Via del Ariento, next to the Central Market, and is a typical and charming place where you can taste a wine and have an aperitif before continuing to enjoy the Florentine night.
-In addition, if the weather is nice you can stand on the terrace, but I recommend that you stay inside to contemplate all the life of the place, know its essence and the peculiar atmosphere.
+La Casa del Vino is located in Via del Ariento, next to the Central Market, and is a typical and charming place where you can taste a wine and have an aperitif before continuing to enjoy the Florentine night.
+In addition, if the weather is nice you can stand on the terrace, but I recommend you stay inside to contemplate all the life of the place, know its essence and the peculiar atmosphere.

 11. Have an ice cream at La Carraia